So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 According to the latest study by Edison Research and Ad Media, 20% of American listeners listen to their episodes on Youtube, which ranks the platform just after Spotify (25%) and just before Apple Podcasts (16%).

-If you don’t have your podcast content on Youtube, it’s kind of like a brand that has no social networks… a bit scary! 😨
+If you don’t have your podcast content on Youtube, it’s kind of like a brand that has no social media networks… a bit scary! 😨

 Broadcasting your podcast on Youtube: advantages and disadvantages